udokai-org/udokai/README.md

 [Architecture](https://excalidraw.com/#json=GmWGK8vX4JbHzk3Mue1ka,uMhpuff-yz6ABxDl2o4R6w)

-## Sequence Diagram
+### Sequence Diagram

-The client and the server(s) process(es) will always be running in the background, to ensure it's snapyness to respond to the user's input.
-The client will forward the user's input to the servers, and if matches one or more of their trigger will respond with a list of items.
-The client is responsible for aggregate the responses
+The client and the server(s) process(es) will always be running in the background, to ensure its snapyness to respond to the user's input.
+The client will mutiplex the keypress events to the servers.
+The servers will process the keypress events and return a list of items to the client.
+The client will aggregate the responses and display them to the user.
+The user will select an item and the client will send the command to the server to execute the action.

 ```mermaid
 sequenceDiagram